Calibration of compass and actuator. Set up of Interfaces

-This chapter explains how to install your tiller pilot
+This chapter explains how to calibrate your tiller pilot IMU and linear actuator.

-These activities shall be performed through Serial I/F and before installing Autopilot into boat,
+These activities shall be performed through Bluetooth and Serial I/F and before installing Autopilot to the boat,

 Compass calibration

-Prerequisites: Depending on the IMU device used, calibration procedure can slightly change.
+Prerequisites: Depending on the IMU device used, calibration procedure can change.

-MinIMU9V5 requires to start procedure with correct axis orientation.
+Pololu MinIMU9V5 requires to start procedure with correct axis orientation.
 IMU Device components shall be on the top before starting Compass calibration.
+Connection to PC/ Laptop is recommended but not mandatory.

 BNO055 IMU Internal Sensor Fusion nothing specific to be taken into account.